Malayalam News App

 Designing the Solution

-After identifying the problem statement, I needed to design a solution to the pain points.
-The design solution also needed to be scalable to address different result types in the future & keep up with the upcoming technology.
+After identifying the problem statement, I started designing a solution that addresses the pain points, while also being scalable to address different result types in the future & keep up with the upcoming technology.

 I created a low-fidelity wireframe to represent the skeleton of the app.